Nancy (film): Release

-The film premiered at the 2018 Sundance Film Festival on January 20, 2018.
-Shortly after, Samuel Goldwyn Films acquired distribution rights to the film.
-It was released on June 8, 2018.
+Nancy had its world premiere at the Sundance Film Festival on January 20, 2018, and was then screened at several film festivals.
+In February 2018, Samuel Goldwyn Films acquired North American distribution rights to the film.
+It was released in select theaters in the United States on June 8, 2018.

 Reception

 Box office

-Nancy grossed $80,115 in the United States and Canada and $11,885 in other territories for a worldwide total of $92,000.
+Nancy grossed $80,115 in the United States and Canada, and $11,885 in other territories, for a worldwide total of $92,000.